j2store/userguide/product.md

 * ***Show Quantity Field***

-    If it is set to 'Yes', the manual input for quantity will be visible else quantity can not given manually.
+    If it is set to 'Yes', the manual input for quantity will be visible, else quantity can not be given manually.

 * ***Show Quantity Spinner***

-    If this option is set to **'Yes'**, a **'+'** and **'-'** signs will be displayed by which one can increase or decrease the quantity of selected product.
+    If this option is set to **'Yes'**, a **'+'** and **'-'** signs will be displayed, by which, one can increase or decrease the quantity of selected product.

 * ***Show Price***